TheR3dC0rner/website/content/infrastructure/reverseproxy/index.md

 CF_EMAIL=your@email.com

 ```
-This is not my real api key its just an example
+This is not my real api key it's just an example

 We then want to ssh into our internal dns.
 In the /etc/dnsmasq.d/dns/redcorner.conf we want to add the entries similar to these entries.